WINSLOW 1920

 $75

-Beechwood Racks & Storage Bag: These 19-inch beechwood racks are sized for the larger Winslow 1920 tiles and include integrated, magnetic pushers.
-Finished in a walnut-colored stain with a clear coat, they’re paired with a handmade cotton duck storage bag featuring four stitched pockets to protect each rack in transit or storage.
+Beechwood Racks & Storage Bag: These 19-inch beechwood racks are sized specifically for the larger Winslow 1920 tiles and include integrated magnetic pushers.
+Finished in a walnut-toned stain with a clear coat, they are paired with a handmade cotton duck storage bag featuring four stitched pockets to protect each rack during transport or storage.

 Sold separately.

 British Vintage Tan PU Leather Travel Case: This structured PU leather travel case, finished in vintage British tan, holds four matching trays in a faux suede-lined interior.
-Built for compact storage and safe transport, it keeps your tiles protected and organized between games.
+Designed for compact storage and safe transport, it keeps tiles protected and organized between games.

 Sold separately.
 Includes four trays.